 Chemical Injection SkidsOffshore/Products

 Chemical Injection Skid, as the name implies, is a piece of equipment designed to inject chemicals into a system at the required pressure for the system.

 Chemical injection may function continuously or intermittently, and it can be used in a wide range of settings for many different purposes in marine and offshore industry.

 Through this kind of oil industry system, water is injected into the reservoir to increase pressure and stimulate the production.
 It is also used to displace or sweep the oil from the reservoir, pushing it towards water injection wells which are usually found in both onshore and offshore.
 Only 30% of the oil in a reservoir is extracted so the system is needed to increase that percentage and maintain the reservoir’s rate of production for a long period of time.

-MOWE’s medium and high pressure chemical injection system and other wash water injection package are known in upstream or downstream oil or gas industry for its EOR, well cleaning, improving pipeline flow or oil recovery, and corrosion prevention advantages.
+MOWE’s medium and high pressure chemical injection system / package and other wash water injection package are known in upstream or downstream oil or gas industry for its EOR, well cleaning, improving pipeline flow or oil recovery, and corrosion prevention advantages.
 In all of these various settings and purposes EOR is greatly enhance with higher pressure.

 Components Of Chemical Injection Systems